Inside: An affordable DIY bud vase tutorial using empty Yakhult bottles.

 What You Need

 - Small plastic bottles- We drink Yakhult as a family.
-It comes in these cute little plastic bottles, which are the ones I used.
-But there are other brands of probiotic yoghurt drinks and shots that come in equally as cute bottles that could also be upcycled into mini flower vases.
+It comes in these cute little plastic bottles, which I used.
+But other brands of probiotic yoghurt drinks and shots come in equally cute bottles that could also be upcycled into mini flower vases.